mypreview/woo-store-vacation/readme.txt

 Here’s the [WordPress translation website &#8594;](https://translate.wordpress.org/projects/wp-plugins/woo-store-vacation "WordPress translation website")

+= Does this plugin supports WPML? =
+Yes.
+The plugin is translation-ready and has a config file to support both WPML and Polylang plugins fully.

 = How do I contribute to this plugin? =
 We welcome contributions in any form, and you can help reporting, testing, and detailing bugs.